THOMASELOVE/431-classes-2023/projA/portfolio_status.md

 - **Form 1**: We have completed Form 1 (Initial Checks) of our evaluation, so that Forms 2-8 can now be completed.
 - **Form 2**: Rds/qmd/video checks, **Form 3**: HTML checks, **Form 4**: Analysis 1 review, **Form 5**: Analysis 2 review, **Form 6**: Analysis 3 review
 - **Form 7**: Dr. Love's review of the Video, **Form 8**: Dr. Love's review of the Self-Evaluation (*note*: I've scored these 7-10 instead of just 9-10.)
-- **Ready**: Dr. Love is ready to aggregate the results, review the portfolio one last time, and write up your final feedback.
 - **Complete**: All reviewing is complete, and Dr. Love has developed your final feedback document and assigned a grade for Project A.

 ### Groups 021-111